Dealing with errors#

 Error messages in Python 3.10 and newer

-Our course environment is using Python 3.10 which was released in October 2021.
-Among the changes in this release are improvements in the error messages that are generated for many of the cases below.
+Our course environment is using Python 3.11 which was released in October 2022.
+It includes changes to improve error messages that were part of the release of Python 3.10 a year earlier.
 Nice!

 Common errors and exceptions#